Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 It is located in $MODDABLE/build/bin/gecko/_platform_/debug/_application_/xs_gecko.a

-> You will need to change this file path if you change the application that you are building.
+> You will need to change this file path to match the application you are building.

-You may also need to add the math library:
+You may also need to add the `math` library:

 Open the properties window for the project and select *C/C++ Build->Settings*.